U.S. Justice Department orders tougher criminal punishments

 Federal inmates represent a sliver of the overall U.S. prison population of more than 1.5 million, according to Justice Department statistics.

-On Friday, Sessions said the change was necessary to combat rising drug use and crime, particularly in cities.
+On Friday, Sessions said the change was necessary to combat rising drug use and crime, particularly in cities, and that it was "simply the right and moral thing to do."

 Several law enforcement leaders said the new policy would not mitigate the nation's growing opioid epidemic, which Trump has pledged to make a top priority.